Report 2: Student Characteristics and Outcomes

 Who Attended the Seattle Interagency Recovery Campus?

-In this report, we share data about the 137 students who attended the Recovery Campus
+In this report, we share data about the 190 students who attended the Seattle Public Schools (SPS) Interagency Recovery Campus for at least 90 days between Fall 2015 and Spring 2025.

 Demographics and Characteristics